Double-soft limit and celestial shadow OPE from charge bracket: Preliminaries

 \subsection{Celestial diamonds}

 \la{sec:CD-gravity}

 Celestial diamonds provide a graphical representation in the $( \Delta,J)$ plane of conformal primary descendants operators belonging to global conformal multiplets in 2D celestial CFT (see \cite{Pasterski:2021fjn, Pasterski:2021dqe, Guevara:2021abz,Pano:2023slc,Freidel:2021ytz} for more details).
 In the case of gravity and for the purposes of our analysis, there are two classes of memory diamonds according to whether $s\leq 1$ or $s\geq 2$.\footnote{The zero-area diamond of $s=2$ is a limiting case between the two.} In the first case, depicted in Fig. \ref{fig:CD-GR-2}, the left and right corners are represented by the conformally soft graviton modes and their shadows respectively; they both descend from a generalized conformal primary \cite{Pasterski:2020pdk}, here denoted $\tilde q_s$ and dubbed {\it dual charge aspects},\footnote{These were referred to as {\it conformally soft dressings} in \cite{Pasterski:2021fjn, Pasterski:2021dqe}.} with $(\Delta, J)=(-1,-s)$ and located at the top corner, and they both descend to the soft charge aspects at the bottom corner (also generalized conformal primaries).
 In the second case, the soft charge aspect operators are located on the right corner and their shadow on the left one; they both descend from the corresponding spin-$s$ soft graviton operators at the top corner and they both descend to the {\it dual soft graviton} operators, denoted $\tilde N_s$, with $(\Delta, J)=(1+s,2)$ and located at the bottom corner.
+This terminology follows \cite{Freidel:2021ytz}, where the notion of ``duality'' refers to the fact that both pairs of opposite corners have weights related by $(\Delta, J) \leftrightarrow (2 - \Delta, -J)$ for arbitrary spin-$s$.
+In this regard, it is worth noting that only the left and right corner entries are indeed one the shadow transform of the other.